E-CAM/E-CAM-Library/Classical-MD-Modules/modules/MSJuly2019_minDist2segments_KKT/readme.rst

 .. note::

   We would use the present module to avoid topology violation in an entangled polymer system.
-  This module is used by the ongoing work "velocities_resolve_EVC" module.
+  This module is used by other ongoing work.

 .. note::